ruffrey/homesec/README.md

 * `-p=linux32`
 * `-p=linux64`

-	grunt release

-Builds go into the `build/` folder.
+Builds always go into the `build/` folder.

 To build for all platforms: